 I bought this radio knowing nothing about ham radio (you gotta start somewhere) I didn't want to limit myself or to have to buy something else down the track.
 Then I learned about other rigs and had the usual "Maybe I did a mistake, other's stuff is better" Now 3 years later I couldn't be happier to own it.
 It really is the best choice for a mobile/portable setup.
 Possibly at home too but I can't say anything about that.

 Estimating the value of a rig can be challenging.
-We collect prices paid by real hams over the years to help you estimate the current value of the ICOM IC-7100.
+We collect prices paid by real hams over the years to help you estimate the value of new a used ICOM IC-7100.
 Just bought or sold this model?
 Let us know what you traded it for and help other ham operators!

-Based on historic data, today's value of the ICOM IC-7100 might be around:
+Based on historic data, today's second-hand price of the ICOM IC-7100 is around: